pes-alcoding-club/student-ratings/README.md

 ## Purpose
 An intra-college rating is maintained so that the club can identify good coders.
-The club will group these students and help them improve at competitive programming by organizing meetups, providing resources, arranging contests and develop a coding community in the University.
+The club will group these students and help them improve at competitive programming by organizing meet-ups, providing resources, arranging contests and develop a coding community in the University.

 ## Ratings